aws-samples/alb-sso-mwaa/README.md

 ## Step-by-step tutorial

 To deploy the AWS CDK stacks in this solution, clone this github repository on your *build machine*.
-In the root directory of the cloned repository, execute following commands:
+In the root directory of the cloned repository, execute [setup-venv.sh](setup-venv.sh) shell script.

-    python -m virtualenv .venv
-    source ./.venv/bin/activate
-    cd ./cdk
-    pip install -r requirements-dev.txt

 Below we describe the steps required to deploy this solution.